Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Statistically equivalent period unit cell

 The resulting two-point and lineal-path functions corresponding to the SEPUC and the original microstructure appear in~\figref{orig_SEPUC}.
 In the $X_1$-axis direction, the original statistics is well-reproduced, particularly at the $X_3 = 0~\mu$m plane where the extreme values and the shape of the descriptors are in almost perfect agreement.
 The SEPUC also partially captures the local peaks appearing in the multi-layer system for $X_3 \approx \pm 200~\mu$m, cf.~\figref{orig_SEPUC}~(a).
 In the perpendicular direction, we observe that the SEPUC two-point probability function is influenced by periodic boundary conditions, leading to more oscillatory behavior and to a slight shift of the minimum values from $41\%$ to $35\%$.
 The match between the lineal path functions in terms of extreme values and shape of the function is even closer, since this descriptor is non-periodic even for periodic microstructures.
 Finally note that the tree-dimensional volume fraction $\phi$ of the SEPUC is $51\%$, which coincides exactly with the reference value taken from~\cite{Tomkova:2006}.
-Therefore, we conjecture that the idealized SEPUC captures the dominant geometrical features of the original system; the differences visible from~\figref{orig_SEPUC} arise mainly due to the periodic boundary conditions and idealized shape of SEPUC~(see also~\figref{comp_model}(b)).
+Therefore, we conjecture that the idealized SEPUC captures the dominant geometrical features of the original system; the differences visible from~\figref{orig_SEPUC} arise mainly due to the periodic boundary conditions and idealized shape of SEPUC.

 In~\tabref{parameters_SEPUC_scaled}, we present the parameters of the SEPUC together with the standard deviations estimated from independent optimization runs.
-The scatter in the identified parameters is comparable to the values reported in the verification example and supports the claim that the SEPUC corresponds to the global minimum of the optimization problem.
+The scatter in the identified parameters is mainly induced by discretization errors and does not exceed three pixel sizes.
 The values of the parameters demonstrate that SEPUC captures a moderate horizontal shift of individual layers and their mutual overlap.
-These conclusions are further supported by a three-dimensional representation in~\figref{comp_model}(b), showing that SEPUC reproduces the matrix rich regions together with the strong nesting of individual layers, of course within the constraints of the selected geometrical model and the tow impenetrability condition.
+These conclusions are further supported by a three-dimensional representation in~\figref{SEPUC_p2}(b) and~\figref{izo-rezo-FEM}, showing that SEPUC reproduces the matrix rich regions together with the strong nesting of individual layers, of course within the constraints of the selected geometrical model and the tow impenetrability condition.